Scroll to navigation

 Several cleanup steps are performed:

-1) destructors of objects with static storage duration are called in
+a) Non-local objects with static storage duration are destroyed in the

-reverse order of completion of their constructors or the completion of
+reverse order of the completion of their constructor.

 1) The destructors of objects with thread local storage duration that